corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

 #### Case-sensitive custom query operators in Java

-An example of a case-sensitive custom query operator in Java is provided below:
+An example of a case-sensitive custom query operator in Java:

 {{< tabs name="tabs-3" >}}
 {{% tab name="java" %}}